Upcoming Webinars

 For me, Forum isn't just about professional development – it's about connection.
 As an introvert, networking takes mental energy, but the benefits far outweigh the challenge.
 I make it a point to talk to everyone, comparing notes and learning from procurement professionals across the country.

 One of the most valuable aspects of Forum is its diverse locations.
-While some conferences stick to major cities, NIGP Forum takes us to places like Charlotte, Austin, and this year, Denver.
-The host cities put in a lot of effort to welcome us, and their hard work deserves recognition.
+While some conferences stick to major cities, NIGP Forum takes us to places like Charlotte, NC, Austin, TX, and this year, Denver, CO.
+The host cities and their local NIGP chapters put in a lot of effort to welcome us, and their hard work deserves recognition.

-Networking at Forum goes beyond the conference itself.
-I've connected with what I call "NIGP rock stars" and joined community groups that provide ongoing support and resources throughout the year.
+Networking at NIGP Forum goes beyond the conference itself.
+I've connected with folks I call "NIGP rock stars" and joined community groups that provide ongoing support and resources throughout the year.

 This year's Forum in Denver has me particularly excited.
 Dr. Rob Hanley's session on "Stressing Wisely for Living and Working Well" caught my eye.
-After spending the last year and a half managing two positions, I'm eager to learn strategies for managing professional stress and maintaining work-life balance.
+After spending the last year and a half balancing two key positions within my organization, I'm eager to learn strategies for managing professional stress and maintaining work-life balance.

 While I haven't presented at Forum yet, it's on my professional bucket list.
-For now, I'm channeling my energy into rebuilding our local NIGP chapter in North and Central Florida.
-We're in the early stages – we've just established our bank account and are working on our website.
-Our goal is to create a vibrant community for procurement professionals from the panhandle down to just north of Tampa.
+For now, I'm channeling my energy into rebuilding our local NIGP chapter in parts of North and Central Florida, now named the Nature Coast Public Purchasing Association.
+We're in the early stages—we've just established our bylaws and are working on our website.
+Our goal is to create a vibrant community for procurement professionals from the panhandle east of Panama City down to counties just north of Tampa.

-Here are a few pieces of advice for your first Forum experience.
+Here are a few pieces of advice for your first NIGP Forum experience.

-Be social: Talk to everyone.
+Talk to everyone.
 Attend sessions outside your comfort zone.
-These conferences are about more than just professional development – they're about building a community.
+These conferences are about more than just professional development—they're about building a community.
 Everyone is kind and welcoming, so don’t be afraid to say “hi” to the person sitting next to you.

-Volunteer: NIGP typically announces volunteer opportunities as the Forum approaches, which can be a great way to get more involved and meet some people.
+NIGP typically announces volunteer opportunities as NIGP Forum approaches, which can be a great way to get more involved and meet new people.
 I’m hoping to volunteer as a moderator to get my feet wet speaking at this event.

 For those interested in joining our local chapter in Florida, keep an eye out.
 We're working hard to create a welcoming, supportive network for procurement professionals in our region.
 Feel free to find me at Forum!
 I'd love to hear what you're looking for in a professional organization.